a-rashid-saaka/Active-Directory-user-creation/README.md

 <h2> Objective</h2>

-<h4>User Account Creation</h4>
+<h4>Domain User Account Creation</h4>

--  Create multiple users using a PowerShell script to populate our domain.
+-  Create multiple domain users using a PowerShell script to populate our domain.

 <h2>Environments and Technologies Used</h2>